-Family-friendly and Dog-Friendly
+Family-friendly and Dog-friendly

-Speaking of dogs, Maxwell Hotel is a dog-friendly hotel.
+Speaking of dogs, the Maxwell Hotel Seattle is a dog-friendly hotel.
 I absolutely adore the fact that they allow up to two dogs without weight restrictions (our dog is 65 pounds, so we’re always looking for spaces like this!).
 Upon arrival, your furry family member receives a dog bed, treats, water bowl, and you get some doggy waste bags to use during your stay.